Students are expected to conduct themselves in a professional manner at

 DROPPING THE SEMESTER

-Institute discourages the policy of taking gaps between studies but at times it becomes necessary for students to drop the semester.
+University discourages the policy of taking gaps between studies but at times it becomes necessary for students to drop the semester.
 In any case of such eventually a student can drop one semester.
-Student registration with the institute automatically expires in case, the student drops two semesters consecutively .
+Student registration with the university automatically expires in case, the student drops two semesters consecutively .
 In order to drop a semester, student has to apply online at Student E-info portal and check the status online.
 Dropping the semester without proper approval can result in cancellation of the admission.

 A student is entitled to graduate if he or she completes all prescribed course work, lab work, reports, assignment, project/thesis etc. and attains a CGPA of 2.5 or above in case of Undergraduate Programs and 3.0 in case of Graduate & Post Graduate Programs.